danbrakeley/dog/README.md

   - toggle on/off?
   - add filter for specific fields that must exist
   - add way to filter on field values (exact, and ranges for numbers)
+- lock start of active lines to log line
+  - adjust starting log line with a new field
 - resizable column widths
 - Add options to periodically send memory/gc stats to the web viewer
   - maybe a generic system for adding named fields and displaying them on the sidebar?